-'Attended nil' will be t if there is a chunk in the visual-location buffer and that location does not currently have a finst on it.
+'Attended nil' will be t if there is a chunk in the visual-location buffer, that location does not currently have a finst on it, and that location is not the target of a currently ongoing move-attention request to the visual buffer.
 Otherwise it will be nil.